skyway/skyway.github.io/en/ios-sdk.md

 ### Case: Using CocoaPods

-Add the contents to the Prodfile.
+Add the contents to the Podfile.

 *Podfile*
 {: .lang }